jfbm74/holberton-system_engineering-devops/README.md

 # Holberton School Bassh Learning Repository
-This repository contains the files of project 0, which focuses on the management of Shell on Linux
+This repository contains the files of Linux Fundations, which focuses on the management of Shell on Linux

 ## Getting Started
 Each script execute it with the following syntax: